Germany's 'Gummy Bear King' dies age 90

 "I work because it makes me happy, and I have no reason to deny myself that happiness," Riegel said in a interview in 2010.

-Riegel underwent a successful operation earlier this year to remove a brain tumor and his death came unexpectedly.
+Riegel underwent a successful operation earlier this year to remove a brain tumour and his death came unexpectedly.

 Haribo gave Germany its most famous advertising slogan, promising to make kids and adults happy.
 Sachets of its sweets are ubiquitous: doctors keep them on hand to placate crying children and hotels place them on pillows to treat guests.